Event spaces on Peerspace typically cost $50 — $350 per hour.

 Although it’s still the clothes that matter most, these days, memorable fashion show ideas involve more than just creating great designs.
-When big names like Chanel are known for their supermarket sets and simulated rocket launches, how is an everyday clothing line supposed to stand out?
+When big names like Chanel are known for their supermarket sets and A-list celebrity ambassadors sitting runway side, how is an everyday clothing line supposed to stand out?
 Fortunately, you don’t have to spend all of your budget designing an elaborate set or renting a one-of-a-kind event space.
-We’ve come up with these 10 unique fashion show ideas that are sure to draw attention while still being practical under a tight timeframe or budget.
+We’ve come up with these 11 unique fashion show ideas that are sure to draw attention while still being practical under a tight timeframe or budget.

 1. Feature a dance number

 Who says your models have to walk down the runway?
 Several viral videos from fashion shows prove that dance may be just the thing you need to get mainstream attention.
 Remember these Spanish ballet dancers showing off an Ozteya collection or these Nigerian dancers at the Vienna Fashion Week?
 By adding a dance routine to their shows, these designers were able to grab extra attention.
 And your show can do the same.
 Add a dance routine to your runway and your brand is will attract some attention.
 If your clothing line lends itself to a dance routine, hire a choreographer to help you get it right — and a professional videographer to make sure you get it all on camera.

 If you love this idea, be sure to browse Peerspace’s selection of professional dance studios near you to enhance the look and feel of the choreography.